BisanzLab/StrainR2/README.md

 # Credits:
 Paper: \<Link to paper to be added when published\>

-For any issues or questions contact kerim@heber.org
+Please do not hesitate to contact kerim@heber.org for any issues, feedback, or help :)

 <p>&nbsp;</p>